Matt Vierling Player Props: Tigers vs. Red Sox

-On Saturday, Matt Vierling (coming off going 0-for-4) and the Detroit Tigers play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 4:10 PM ET.
+On Sunday, Matt Vierling (.333 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
+First pitch is at 12:05 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Red Sox.
+In his most recent game he had a hitless showing (0-for-4 with an RBI) against the Red Sox.

 Matt Vierling Game Info & Props vs. the Red Sox